College of Medicine Enhancement of Team Science (COMETS)

 - A statement that the chair(s) supports the COMETS application and is/are copied on the letter

-- Selection of teams to submit full applications October; Application for selected teams in November; Reviewed and awarded December/January.
+Committee selects team to submit full applications in October.
+Reviewed and awarded December/January.

-- Team selection: A team consisting of two faculty members in the same or different departments.
+- Team profile: A team consisting of two faculty members in the same or different departments.

 - Outcome: Submission of two competitive NIH R01 proposals, or equivalent, one from each PI, in two years; and two publications.